tpm2-software/tpm2-tss-engine/man/tpm2tss-genkey.1.md

 tpm2tss software stack.
 Those keys may be an RSA key for decryption or signing or an ECC key for ECDSA signatures.

+The tool respects the OPENSSL_CONF option for specifying engine specific control parameters.
+See `man(5) config` for details on openssl config files.

 # ARGUMENTS

 The `tpm2tss-genkey` command expects a filename for storing the resulting TPM